TimAnthonyAlexander/realitycheck/report.md

 #### Validation

-There is no evidence provided to validate any specific pain points related to the idea of an 'Agentic coding assistant.'
-Without evidence, it is not possible to assess the validity of the problem this startup idea aims to solve.
+There is no evidence provided to validate any specific pain points related to the need for an agentic coding assistant.
+Without user complaints, frustrations, or discussions, the problem remains unvalidated.

 ### Execution Analysis